Adaptive Bregman-Kaczmarz: An Approach to Solve Linear Inverse Problems with Independent Noise Exactly

 Needell, in~\cite{needell2010randomized} extended the result of~\cite{SV09} to the inconsistent case when only a noisy right-hand side $\Tilde{b}$ is given where $\Tilde{b} = b + \varepsilon$ with arbitrary noise vector $\varepsilon$ such that $|\varepsilon_i| \leq \sigma \|a_i\|$.
 They proved that in the case $\eta_k = 1$, the iterates in Eq~\eqref{eq:RK} are expected to reach an error threshold in the order of the noise-level with the same rate as in the noiseless case, cf~\cite{needell2010randomized,SV09}.
 An approach was just recently proposed by Haddock et al.~\cite{haddock2022quantile} to recover the true solution, with a high likelihood as long as the right-hand side has sufficiently small corrupted entries, for a certain class of random matrices.
 They considered the setting where a fraction of the entries have been corrupted (possibly by arbitrarily large numbers).
 Their result was generalized for any matrix in~\cite{steinerberger2023quantile} and for sparse solutions in~\cite{zhang2022quantile}.

 Just recently, Marshall et al. in~\cite{marshall2023optimal} proposed an approach that is complementary to the ones in~\cite{haddock2022quantile,steinerberger2023quantile,zhang2022quantile}.
 Instead of considering the setting where a small fraction of the right-hand side entries have been corrupted, they allow for the corruption of all elements of $b$ but assume that corruptions are independent zero-mean random variables so that the noisy right-hand side $\Tilde{b}$ is fixed.
-They showed that we can recover the solution $\hat x$ to any accuracy if we have access to a sufficient number of equations with independent noise, thanks to the use of an adaptive stepsize.
-However, their results hold for only one pass over the full matrix, i.e. the number of rows of the matrix, given the fact that they are sampling without replacement.
+They showed that we can recover the solution $\hat x$ to any accuracy if we have access to a sufficient number of equations when the rows are sampled without replacement.
+This assumption guarantees that the noise in each iterate is independent from previous noise the algorithm has seen until then (and we modify this assumption to the assumption of independent noise).
+However, their results hold for only one pass over the full matrix, i.e. the number of rows of the matrix.
 Therefore with this restriction is not possible in practice to recover the true solution $\hat x$ after one epoch only.